PirateSuit/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Purpose
-The purpose of this analysis is to use different machine learning models on a dataset of credit cards to assess risk, and then to determine which, if any, of the models are strong enough to recommend to use for this purpose.
+The purpose of this analysis is to use different machine learning models on a dataset of credit cards to assess risk and then to determine which, if any, of the models are strong enough to recommend to use for this purpose.

 ## Results